George Soros: Early life and education

-Soros was born in Budapest in the Kingdom of Hungary to a prosperous non-observant Jewish family, who, like many upper-middle class Hungarian Jews at the time, were uncomfortable with their roots.
-Soros has wryly described his home as a Jewish antisemitic home.
+György Schwartz was born on 12 August 1930 in Budapest in the Kingdom of Hungary to a prosperous non-observant Jewish family.
+Soros has wryly described his home as antisemitic.
 The family of his mother Erzsébet (also known as Elizabeth) operated a successful silk store.
 His father Tivadar (also known as Teodoro Ŝvarc) was a lawyer and a well-known Esperanto author who edited the Esperanto literary magazine Literatura Mondo and raised his son to speak the language.
 Tivadar had also been a prisoner of war during and after World War I until he escaped from Russia and rejoined his family in Budapest.

-The two married in 1924.
+Soros's parents married in 1924.
 In 1936, Soros's family changed their name from the German-Jewish "Schwartz" to "Soros", as protective camouflage in increasingly antisemitic Hungary.
 Tivadar liked the new name because it is a palindrome and because of its meaning.
-In Hungarian, soros means "next in line," or "designated successor"; in Esperanto it means "will soar".
+In Hungarian, soros means "next"; in Esperanto it means "will soar".

 Soros was 13 years old in March 1944 when Nazi Germany occupied Hungary.
 The Nazis barred Jewish children from attending school, and Soros and the other schoolchildren were made to report to the Judenrat ("Jewish Council"), which had been established during the occupation.
-Soros later described this time to writer Michael Lewis: "The Jewish Council asked the little kids to hand out the deportation notices.
+Soros later described this time to writer Michael Lewis:

+The Jewish Council asked the little kids to hand out the deportation notices.
 I was told to go to the Jewish Council.
 And there I was given these small slips of paper ...
 I took this piece of paper to my father.
 He instantly recognized it.
 This was a list of Hungarian Jewish lawyers.
-He said, 'You deliver the slips of paper and tell the people that if they report they will be deported.'
+He said, "You deliver the slips of paper and tell the people that if they report they will be deported".
 I'm not sure to what extent he knew they were going to be gassed.
-I did what my father said."
+I did what my father said.